 But remember, there is only coverage against failed brokerage firms, not against failed investments.
 So, if say your TSLA position went belly up, it would still be tough luck.

-To sum up, Interactive Brokers is an excellent fit for European investors of all shapes and size, but their trading platform may be more suitable for those with some years of experience behind the back and a portfolio worth more than $100k.
+To sum up, Interactive Brokers is an excellent fit for European investors of all shapes and size, but their trading platform may be more suitable for those with some years of experience behind the back.
 You will have access to thousands of instruments at low cost through the user-friendly Client Portal and mobile app, including individual stocks and popular passive products like low-cost ETFs, which altogether makes it easy to build and maintain a diversified portfolio.

-At the same time, Interactive Brokers is also great for European hobby traders with high risk tolerance and for those looking to utilize the broker’s ridiculously low-interest margin loans.
+At the same time, Interactive Brokers is also great for traders with high risk tolerance and for those looking to utilize the broker’s ridiculously low-interest margin loans.
 If you execute multiple orders per month and you are comfortable with advanced order types, you will appreciate the low commissions, professional platforms, and low margin loan interest rates.

 Interactive Brokers Europe review